Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces: Materials and methods

 \subsection{Fluid Preparation and Stratification}

-We established the stratified layers using a carefully controlled bottom-filling technique \cite{Verso2019, Srdic-Mitrovic1999GravitationalInterfaces, Wang2024BouncingLayer}.
+We established the stratified layers using a carefully controlled bottom-filling technique \cite{Verso2019, Srdic-Mitrovic1999, Wang2024}.
 We first fill the top layer with the lighter solution.
-After a specific time, when the flow stops completely, the denser solution is introduced through a bottom port at approximately 500 ml/min, regulated by a pump with manual valve control.
+After a specific time, when the flow stops completely, the denser solution is introduced through a bottom port at approximately 500 ml/min, regulated by a pump with a control valve.
 This approach minimizes mixing while establishing the density interface.
 The transition layer between fluids develops naturally through molecular diffusion.

-All experiments were conducted in an enclosed, continuously air-conditioned room to avoid temperature variations that could potentially alter the fluid density and viscosity~\cite{Wang2024BouncingLayer}.
-Fluid properties were measured before each experiment using calibrated instruments: density, $\rho$: Mettler Toledo Easy D40 density meter (accuracy ±0.5 kg m$^{-3}$), viscosity $\mu$: Ostwald Plattern calibrated viscometer (uncertainty 3\% for Series A, 5\% for Series B), and the temperature was monitored continuously during the preparation and experiments using a laboratory-grade liquid thermometer.
+All experiments were conducted in an enclosed, continuously temperature controlled room to avoid temperature variations that could potentially alter the fluid density, viscosity, and molecular diffusivity~\cite{Wang2024}.
+Fluid properties were measured before each experiment using calibrated instruments: density, $\rho$: Mettler Toledo Easy D40 density meter (accuracy $\pm$0.5 kg m$^{-3}$), viscosity $\mu$: Ostwald Plattern calibrated viscometer (uncertainty 3\% for Series A, 5\% for Series B), and the temperature was monitored continuously during the preparation and experiments using a laboratory-grade liquid thermometer.